Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 You can override the default behavior by initializing the :class:`~pytorch_lightning.callbacks.ModelCheckpoint` callback, and adding it to the :paramref:`~pytorch_lightning.trainer.trainer.Trainer.callbacks` list.
-See :ref:`Saving and Loading Weights <weights_loading>` for how to customize checkpointing.
+See :doc:`Saving and Loading Weights <../common/weights_loading>` for how to customize checkpointing.

 .. testcode::